uatuko/grpcxx/README.md

 🚀 Blazing fast gRPC C++ Server implemented using modern standards (C++20).

 ## Features

 * Fast - More than 2x faster compared to the official implementation(s).
 * Simple - Overall smaller codebase and 95% less generated code compared to the official implementation.
 * Flexible - The application code is given greater implementation choice by using C++ concepts instead of being restricted to one choice.

 ## Benchmarks

-> Please refer to https://github.com/uatuko/grpcxx/pull/2 for detailed benchmark results.
+> You can find more detailed benchmark results in https://github.com/uatuko/grpcxx/pull/2.

 |                               | 1a  | 1b   | 2a  | 2b   | 3a   | 3b   |
 | ----------------------------- | --- | ---- | --- | ---- | ---- | ---- |